songxiaoyu/sCCIgen/README.md

 ## 1. Introduction

-Spatially resolved transcriptomics (SRT) provides an invaluable avenue for examining cell-cell interactions within native tissue environments.
+Spatially resolved transcriptomics (SRT) facilitates the study of cell-cell interactions within native tissue environments.
-The development and evaluation of analytical tools for SRT data necessitate tools for generating synthetic datasets with known ground truth of cell-cell interaction induced features.

-We introduce `sCCIgen`, a novel real-data-based simulator tailored to generate high-fidelity SRT data with a focus on cell-cell interactions.
-`sCCIgen` preserves transcriptomic and spatial characteristics in SRT data, while comprehensively models various cell-cell interaction features, including cell colocalization, spatial dependence among gene expressions, and gene-gene interactions between nearby cells.
+To support method development and benchmarking, we introduce `sCCIgen`, a real-data-based simulator that generates high-fidelity synthetic SRT data with known interaction features. sCCIgen preserves transcriptomic and spatial characteristics and provides key interaction features, including cell colocalization, spatial dependence of gene expression, and gene-gene interactions between neighboring cells.

+It supports input from SRT data, single-cell expression data alone, and unpaired expression and SRT data. sCCIgen is interactive, user-friendly, reproducible, and well-documented for studying cellular interactions and spatial biology.

 ## 2. Reference